-1. Introduction
+I. Introduction

 What are the roads to economic development?
-Part of the answer lies in success in international trade (Frankel and Romer, 1999).
+Part of the answer lies in success in international trade (Frankel and Romer 1999).
 Informed observation of the Asian Tigers and China's recent experience demonstrates this effect.
-Whatever the sources of export success and comparative advantage may be - technology (Ricardo), endowments (Heckscher and Ohlin), home market effects (Krugman, 1980), the interaction between geography and technology (Eaton and Kortum, 2002) or policies and institutions (Nunn, 2007; Levchenko, 2007) - high income is strongly related to success in exporting and reaping the gains from trade.
+Whatever the sources of comparative advantage may be - technology (Ricardo), endowments (Heckscher and Ohlin), home market effects (Krugman 1980), the interaction between geography and technology (Eaton and Kortum 2002) or policies and institutions (Nunn 2007, Levchenko 2007) - high income is strongly related to success in exporting and reaping the gains from trade.2